abhishekagarwalnpl/QHAL-copy/specs/metadata.rst

   * - **MAX_DEPTH** (as gates)
     - Maximum depth of the circuit to execute
     - Yes
     - Total number of gates that can be executed (Heuristic metric).
-It can be used to force measurements, initializations, early stops.
+It can be used to force measurements, initialisations, early stops.
   * - **NATIVE_GATES**
     - List of Native Gates
     - Yes